mrdbourke/tensorflow-deep-learning/README.md

 the repo may look rough at the moment.. but give her a month or so (maybe a little longer, because a month is Christmas) and she'll be a work of art! - Daniel Bourke, 26 Nov 2020

-# Status (8 Dec 2020):
+# Status (9 Dec 2020):

-* Currently: recording videos for 00 (90% done)
+* Currently: about to start recording videos for 01
-* Video count: 20/~200, aiming to do ~10 videos per day during recording sessions
+* Video count: 27/200+, aiming to do ~10 videos per day during recording sessions
 * Video studio setup! ([see the makeshift closet studio](https://raw.githubusercontent.com/mrdbourke/tensorflow-deep-learning/main/images/misc-studio-setup.jpeg))
-* Created GitHub Project Page!
-See a cool Kanban setup here: https://github.com/mrdbourke/tensorflow-deep-learning/projects/1
+* Finished videos for: 00
 * Finished slides for notebooks: 00, 01, 02
 * Polished (prepared them for external use) notebooks: 00, 01, 02
 * Finished 09/10 of code notebooks (time series still to come)
+* Created GitHub Project page!
+See a cool Kanban setup here: https://github.com/mrdbourke/tensorflow-deep-learning/projects/1
+* Created GitHub Discussion page!
+Going to use this for popular QA/course tidbits: https://github.com/mrdbourke/tensorflow-deep-learning/discussions

 ## Next/TODO:
 geez...
 I forgot how much there was still to go... classic project planning

 * Make a GitHub Project for course (see "Projects" tab) ✅
-* Make a [GitHub Discussions](https://github.com/vercel/vercel/discussions/3874) for course (thank you [Alvaro](https://github.com/alvarobartt))
+* Make a [GitHub Discussions](https://github.com/vercel/vercel/discussions/3874) for course (thank you [Alvaro](https://github.com/alvarobartt)) ✅
 * What are the prerequisites for this bad body?
   * 6 months Python plus familiarity with data analysis libraries like NumPy, matplotlib, pandas, Scikit-Learn
   * Any beginner machine learning course, [this one](https://dbourke.link/ZTMMLcourse) is pretty good though
 * Make slides for lectures
 * Make videos of notebooks/code/concepts
 * Make Colab overview video (Colab is the tool we'll be using for the whole course)
+* Make course resource overview video (e.g. how to use this GitHub, Discussions page, exercises, extra-curriculum etc)
 * Upload solutions for exercises (probably livestream the creation of these)
 * Polish GitHub readme (what you're reading now) with extra resources:
   * data links used in course